-The Department of Neurology at the University of Alabama at Birmingham offers a two-year Fellowship in Movement Disorders beginning July 1 of each year.
-UAB has a comprehensive movement disorders program, led by David G. Standaert, M.D., Ph.D. and we have positions and funding available for at least two new Fellows per year.
+We offer a two-year fellowship in movement disorders beginning July 1 of each year.
+UAB has a comprehensive movement disorders program, led by David G. Standaert, M.D., Ph.D. and we have positions and funding available for at least two new fellows per year.

 Natividad P. Stover, M.D.